Crossroads (GFriend song)

-"Crossroads" (교차로) is a song recorded by South Korean girl group GFriend for their eighth extended play 回:Labyrinth.
+"Crossroads" is a song recorded by South Korean girl group GFriend for their eighth extended play 回:Labyrinth.
 The song was released as the title track of the EP on February 3, 2020 by Source Music.
 The Japanese single album 回:Labyrinth ~Crossroads~ was released on October 14, 2020 by King Records, including the Japanese versions of "Crossroads" and "Labyrinth".

 Composition

 The song was written by Noh Jooh-wan and was produced by him and Lee Won-jong.
 They both already made other GFriend songs such as "Time for the Moon Night" and "Sunrise".
 It was described by Billboard's Tamar Herman, as a song which is "quintessentially GFriend with its melodic, string-oriented soaring synth-pop as the members sing about".

 On November 9, 2020, the song was included in the group third studio album 回:Walpurgis Night.

 Chart performance

 The song debuted and peaked at number 32 on the Gaon Digital Chart for the week ending February 7, 2020.